ethereum/go-ethereum/docs/_dapp/tracing.md

 Having code associated with Ethereum accounts permits transactions to do arbitrarilly complex data storage and enables them to act on the previously stored data by further transacting internally with outside accounts and contracts.
-This creates an intertwined ecosystem of contracts, where a single transaction can interact with tens or hunderds of accounts.
+This creates an intertwined ecosystem of contracts, where a single transaction can interact with tens or hundreds of accounts.

 The downside of contract execution is that it is very hard to say what a transaction